Generalized virial theorem for contact Hamiltonian systems: Virial theorem for a contact Hamiltonian system

 \subsection{Forced oscillator}

-In subsection-(\ref{dampedsub}), we considered the case of a particle acted upon by a damping force proportional to its velocity.
-It was shown that although the time-averaged kinetic and potential energies were found to be equal, they were identically zero making such an equality trivial.
-We will now consider the case of a forced oscillator where a periodic forcing continues to drive the motion as \(T \rightarrow \infty\).
-For this, we require a contact Hamiltonian function of the following form where \(\gamma > 0\) and \(F(t)\) is the external periodic force.\\
+In Sec. (\ref{dampedsub}), we considered the case of a particle acted upon by a damping force proportional to its velocity.
+We will now consider the case of a forced oscillator where a periodic forcing continues to drive the motion as $T \rightarrow \infty$.
+For this, we require a contact Hamiltonian function of the following form where $\gamma > 0$ and $\mathcal{F}(t)$ is the external periodic force.